micrabom/selenium_c_sharp/README.md

  - "SetUp" - called before each test method, is used to have fresh resources for each test method, should be non-static
  - "TearDown" - called after each test method, is used to collect test information (in case failure get screens, URL), should be non-static.

+### Implicits Waits
+ - Discussed web content load strategy in Web Applications
+ - Talked about Wait types in Selenium
+ - Experimented with implicit wait in our test application

 ## Packages Installed